vivekk-patil/CreditWise_Loan_System/README.md

 # 💳 CreditWise Loan Approval System

+CreditWise is a supervised machine learning project that focuses on building an intelligent **Loan Approval System**.
+The objective of this project is to predict whether a loan application should be approved or rejected based on applicant details and financial attributes.

+The project follows a complete end-to-end machine learning workflow, from data preprocessing and exploratory analysis to model training, evaluation, and performance improvement.

+---

 ## 📌 Project Overview
 CreditWise is a **Machine Learning–based loan approval decision support system** designed to help financial institutions predict whether a loan application should